 Assign age-appropriate tasks in the kitchen.
 You’d be surprised how much they can assist with.
 Think measuring ingredients, pressing the button on the food processor or being in charge of the kitchen timer.
 At best, these cooking methods are applying math and science in every day life.

-- Provide the kids with their own special tools.
+Assign special tools.
 This way, anytime they go into the kitchen, they can have their own special mixing spoon to use or their own set of colourful measuring cups.

-6. Start a little garden.
+Start a little garden.
 It doesn’t have to be a full herb garden.
 Try just a small basil plant that your child nurtures and then uses the leaves to make homemade pesto.

 Be patient.
 Yes, it’s probably quicker if you do it yourself, but the more you cook with kids, the faster they will be.
 Just factor in extra prep time and soon you’ll find that the more you cook with your kids, the less extra time you’ll need.